benkuly/trixnity/website/docs/start.md

 If you you just want to implement a messenger without having to dive to deep into trixnity-client and Matrix, consider using [trixnity-messenger](https://gitlab.com/connect2x/trixnity-messenger).

-## Snapshot builds
+## dev builds

-Snapshot are published on each commit to main.
+Dev builds are published on each commit to main.
-Add `https://gitlab.com/api/v4/projects/26519650/packages/maven` to your maven repositories and append `-SNAPSHOT-COMMIT_SHORT_SHA` to the current Trixnity version.
-You can find the `COMMIT_SHORT_SHA` [here](https://gitlab.com/trixnity/trixnity/-/commits/main).
+Add `https://gitlab.com/api/v4/projects/26519650/packages/maven` to your maven repositories.
+You can find the complete version names here (containing `DEV`): https://gitlab.com/trixnity/trixnity/-/packages